 The endpapers are educational in themselves: the front ones show hundreds of tiny spermatozoa vying to be ‘the one’ that is accepted by the huge egg, while the back endpapers are filled with a variety of prams from which little hands and feet wave.

 Throughout, the wonder of human reproduction is highlighted.
 The penultimate spread shows the earth filled with babies – from swaddled new-borns to toddlers.
 The text reads: ‘A new baby in the world is one of the most brilliant and beautiful things there is.’
 The final spread shows that, despite the world being filled with people who were all once babies, ‘there’s only one like you.’

 It comes as no surprise to learn that the author-illustrator is Swedish, now living in Norway.
 There is a directness and frankness here that we tend to associate with picturebook makers from Scandinavian countries.

 Don Bartlett provides the translation into English.
-The book will be invaluable to parents who want to answer their child’s questions as honestly as possible.
+How Do You Make A Baby? will be invaluable to parents who want to answer their child’s questions as honestly as possible.

 Copyright: Just Imagine Story Centre Ltd 2012-2021.
 All rights reserved.